Updated

 Each protection order is unique to the individual case.
 Protection orders may include various provisions, such as:

-- Child visitation rules;
+- Child visitation and custody rules;

-- An order to relinquish firearms; and/or
+- An order to relinquish firearms;

 Example: Kelly and her sisters get a protection order out against their abusive father.
 The judge orders the father to avoid any form of contact with Kelly and other family members.
-But the father cannot stop himself from making one harassing phone call to Kelly’s sister and trespassing at Kelly’s place of employment once.
+The father cannot stop himself from making one harassing phone call to Kelly’s sister and trespassing at Kelly’s place of employment once.
 Kelly calls a law enforcement officer.
-The father then faces two charges of violating NRS 33.100.
-One for the call.
-One for showing up.
-It does not matter that they stem from the same protective order.

-2. What are the penalties for violating a restraining order?
+2. What are the penalties?

 The punishment for defying a Nevada protective order depends on two things: